 Now is time to create the architecture of our neural network

-Here we create an empty model of type Sequential, it means our layers will be one after the other.
+Here we create an empty model of type Sequential, which means our layers will be one after the other.
 Then we add two Dense layers with the model’s add method.
 It is actually three layers we are adding because by specifying input_dim = 2 it means we defined the input layer with two neurons, for our XOR input values.
 Our first hidden layer has 16 neurons.
-As activation function we use “relu” because we know it gives good results.
-You can set up your network as you want, this is just an example, there are off course, well defined architectures but you can be creative for one time and explore by changing the number of layers, the activation function and the number of neurons.
-Finally we add the output layer with one node that will hold the result value with a sigmoid activation function.
+As an activation function, we use “relu” because we know it gives good results.
+You can set up your network as you want, this is just an example, there are off course, well-defined architectures but you can be creative for one time and explore by changing the number of layers, the activation function, and the number of neurons.
+Finally, we add the output layer with one node that will hold the result value with a sigmoid activation function.

 Let’s train it

 Before training the network we have to make some adjustments

 Here we define the loss type we’ll use, the weight optimizer for the neuron’s connections, and the metrics we need.

 Now is time to train the net.
 Using the fit method we indicate the inputs, outputs, and the number of iterations for the training process.
 This is just a simple example but remember that for bigger and more complex models you’ll need more iterations and the training process will be slower.

 We can see it was kind of luck the firsts iterations and accurate for half of the outputs, but after the second it only provides a correct result of one-quarter of the iterations.
 Then, in the 24th epoch recovers 50% of accurate results, and this time is not a coincidence, is because it correctly adjusted the network’s weights.